Pontifical Catholic University of Puerto Rico

-The Pontifical Catholic University of Puerto Rico (Pontificia Universidad Católica de Puerto Rico) is a private Roman Catholic university with its main campus in Ponce, Puerto Rico.
+The Pontifical Catholic University of Puerto Rico (Pontificia Universidad Católica de Puerto Rico) is a private Catholic university with its main campus in Ponce, Puerto Rico.
 It provides courses leading to Bachelor's, Master's and Doctorate degrees in education, business administration, the sciences, and arts and humanities.
 It also has campuses in Arecibo and Mayagüez, as well as a satellite extension in Coamo.
 It is also home to a School of Law and a School of Architecture.
-The university also founded a medical school, Escuela de Medicina de Ponce, in 1977, but in 1980 became an independent entity that eventually became the Ponce Health Sciences University.
+The university also founded a medical school, the Escuela de Medicina de Ponce, in 1977, but in 1980 it became an independent entity that eventually became the Ponce Health Sciences University.

-The Pontifical Catholic University of Puerto Rico was founded in 1948 as Universidad Católica de Santa Maria, but its name was changed to Universidad Católica de Puerto Rico with the graduation of its first class in 1950.
+The Pontifical Catholic University of Puerto Rico was founded in 1948 as Universidad Católica de Santa María, but its name was changed to Universidad Católica de Puerto Rico with the graduation of its first class in 1950.
 On 25 January 1991, the name was changed again to its current name, after Pope John Paul II bestowed the title of pontifical on the university.

 History

 The university was founded in spring of 1948 by James E. McManus, C.S.S.R., Bishop of the Diocese of Ponce, and James Peter Davis, Bishop of the Diocese of San Juan.
-It was founded as the Catholic University of Santa Maria.
-"The name Santa Maria was chosen to honor the Mother of God and to implore her protection and help."
+It was founded as the Catholic University of Santa María.
+"The name Santa María was chosen to honor the Mother of God and to implore her protection and help."
 Its first president was Monseñor Vicente Murga.
 The original campus consisted of a few classrooms provided by the Capuchin Friars (OFM) and the Sisters of Saint Joseph, catholic clergymen and nuns, respectively, in the Colegio San Conrado in Ponce, a catholic primary educational school.
 During 1949, the university acquired 118 cda from the Government of Puerto Rico (administered by Autoridad de Tierras).
 This plot of land was located south of the city center proper and was, at the time, part of the Ingenio La Reparada sugar cane plantation, and being used to feed Central Mercedita sugar mill.
 The University has been accredited by the Middle States Association of Colleges and Schools since 1953.